What Is the Taxpayer Bill of Rights?

 - The Right to Appeal – You can appeal decisions made by the IRS, either through the IRS’ appeals process or through the court, if necessary.

-- The Right to Finality – You have the right to know when you must pay your tax debt, how long you have before certain actions against you are to take place, and to know when the IRS has completed an audit.
+- The Right to Finality – You have the right to know when you must pay your tax liability, how long you have before certain actions against you are to take place, and to know when the IRS has completed an audit.

 - The Right to Privacy – You have the right to expect privacy in your dealings with the IRS.